dougeby/IntuneDocs/intune/device-restrictions-macos.md

 In the restricted apps list, you can configure one of the following lists:

 - A **Prohibited apps** list: List the apps not managed by Intune that users aren't allowed to install and run.
 Users aren't prevented from installing a prohibited app, but if they do, it's reported to the administrator.
 - An **Approved apps** list: List the apps that users are allowed to install.
 Users must not install apps that aren't listed.
 Apps that are managed by Intune are automatically allowed.
-Users aren't prevented from installing an app that isn't on the approved list, but if they do, it's reported to the administrator.
+Users aren't prevented from installing an app that isn't on the approved list.
+But, if they do, it's reported to the administrator.

 To configure the list, click **Add**, then specify a name of your choice, optionally the app publisher, and the bundle ID of the app (for example *com.apple.calculator*).